Movatterモバイル変換

 Ordinary differential equations

-Main articles:Ordinary differential equation andLinear differential equation
+Main article:Ordinary differential equation

 Anordinary differential equation (ODE) is an equation containing an unknownfunction of one real or complex variablex, its derivatives, and some given functions ofx.
-The unknown function is generally represented by avariable (often denotedy), which, therefore,depends onx.
+The unknown function is generally represented by adependent variable (often denotedy), which, therefore,depends onx.
 Thusx is often called theindependent variable of the equation.
 The term "ordinary" is used in contrast with the termpartial differential equation, which may be with respect tomore than one independent variable.

 As, in general, the solutions of a differential equation cannot be expressed by aclosed-form expression,numerical methods are commonly used for solving differential equations on a computer.